-In the spirit of the season, our family recently attended an intimate performance by an accomplished local puppeteer, storyteller, playwright, poet, harpist, and singer-songwriter, Dalrymple Macalpin.
-That evening we were treated to Dalrymple’s preview of his latest work, "Rumpelstilzchen Marionette Opera."
+In the spirit of the season, our family once attended a performance by an accomplished local puppeteer, storyteller, playwright, poet, and musician, Dalrymple Macalpin.
+That evening, we were treated to a preview of Dalrymple’s new work, "Rumpelstilzchen Marionette Opera."
 This performance pays homage to the infamous Poison Path, a collection of potent plants of lore and practical magic—often found in a witch’s garden—that have been used with the utmost caution and respect in ceremonial and talismanic magic throughout the world for millennia.
 (You can enjoy some of Dalrymple’s dynamic offerings on his website and on Instagram.)

-In Dalrymple's performance, Dortchen Wild (a character named after one of the sisters who told The Brothers Grimm their stories) invoked many plants in her incantation.
+In Dalrymple's performance, Dortchen Wild (a character named after one of the sisters who told the Brothers Grimm their stories) invoked many plants in her incantation.
 Of all the plants mentioned, the one for which I have the most reverence is aconite.
-Commonly known as monkshood in the Western world, or fu zi, cao wu, or chuan wu in Traditional Chinese Medicine, this plant has been used in preparations both beneficial and sinister across eras and cultures.
-While we don’t offer any fu zi formulations in our signature tincture line, aconite plays an important role in the medicinal traditions that shape our remedies and offers important lessons for approaching any powerful plant.
+Commonly known as monkshood in the Western world and fu zi, cao wu, or chuan wu in Traditional Chinese Medicine, this plant has been used in preparations both beneficial and sinister across eras and cultures.
+While we don’t offer any fu zi in our signature tincture line, aconite plays an important role in the medicinal traditions that shape our remedies and offers important lessons for approaching any powerful plant.